tombye/trexit/_posts/2017-09-23-roadside-snacks.markdown

 categories: jekyll update
 ---

 Before we started the Camino, we always packed some food before each walk so we wouldn't starve.
 The emphasis was always on weight rather than nutrition.
-This meant we ate a lot of trail mix, dried bananas, Pringles and Mentos.
+That meant we ate a lot of trail mix, dried bananas, Pringles and Mentos.

 Since we've started the Camino, lunch is easier because there's normally at least one cafe on the way.
 More smug-inducingly, there are often snacks we can grab off nearby bushes and trees too.